Sugden family: Reception

 The episode which saw Andy set fire to the barn won the "Spectacular Scene of the Year" award at the 2001 British Soap Awards.
 Also, the accident involving Victoria and Billy was nominated for "Spectacular Scene of the Year" at the 2007 British Soap Awards.
 Almost all the Sugden characters, bar Victoria, were selected as one of the "top 100 British soap characters" by industry experts for a poll to be run by What's on TV, with readers able to vote for their favourite character to discover "Who is Soap's greatest Legend?"
+In 2020, Gary Gillatt from Inside Soap expressed hope that the soap would introduce new Sugden family members to "breathe new life into the most Emmerdale of clans".